-If your team determines a majority would like to play in a tournament, every family (even those who don't play in the tournament) is responsible for its share of tournament fee and coach costs (applies only to teams with non-parent coaches).
+Every family (even those who don't play in the tournament) is responsible for its share of tournament fee and coach costs (applies only to teams with non-parent coaches).

 You may not pull players from other teams to participate in a tournament, even lower level teams.
 Only exception is if a goalie is needed you must have permission from your team, the chosen goalies coach and this must be a goalie from an even or lower level team.

 Most tournaments are hosted by a few large companies that are linked below.
 Beyond these tournaments, some clubs host their own tournaments.
-When we receive information on these tournaments they will be posted here or emailed to all team managers.

 - Big Bear Tournaments